wuziqiqiqi/PD/doc/source/linsys_examples.rst

 The number of sublattice concentration is simply the length of the *flattened* version of *basis_elements* that is passed to the *Concentration* class.
-Therefore, if *basis_element = [['Au', 'Cu'], ['Cu', 'X]]* there will be to Cu concentrations you can restrict; one for each sublattice.
+Therefore, if :code:`basis_element = [['Au', 'Cu'], ['Cu', 'X]]` there will be to Cu concentrations you can restrict; one for each sublattice.
 The total number of sublattice concentrations in the example above is 4.
 Hence, all rows of the matrix has 4 columns.
 CLEASE has two types of constraints: **equality** and **lower bound**.
-Equality constraints are passed via *A_eq* and *b_eq* arguments in the *Concentration* class, and lower bound constraints are passed via *A_lb* and *b_lb*.
+Equality constraints are passed via :code:`A_eq` and :code:`b_eq` arguments in the *Concentration* class, and lower bound constraints are passed via :code:`A_lb` and :code:`b_lb`.
 For lower bound constraints, the equality sign in the figure is replaced by a *larger or equal than*-symbol.
 Note that upper bound constraints can trivially be converted to a lower bound constraint by multiplying the equation by -1.
 Finally, the example below shows how you can generate random concentrations **satisfying** your constraints.
 The list passed to the function is the number of sites in each sublattice.

 >>> import numpy as np
 >>> np.random.seed(0)  # Set a seed for consistent tests
->>> from clease import Concentration
+>>> from clease.settings import Concentration

 Binary System With One Basis
 =============================

 >>> basis_elements = [['Au', 'Cu']]

-This is a system where we have the *basis_elements=[['Au', 'Cu']]*.
+This is a system where we have the :code:`basis_elements=[['Au', 'Cu']]`.

 1. Force the Au concentration to be equal to the Cu concentration